What is ehrlichiosis?

 Prompt treatment (in the first five days of illness) with an appropriate antibiotic (doxycycline) will minimize the chances of a severe illness development and usually results in a rapidly effective cure.
 Ehrlichiosis can be a severe or fatal illness, so treatment should be given based on suspicion of illness and not be delayed until laboratory test results are complete.

-Avoiding the bites from lone star ticks will prevent ehrlichiosis.
-Lone star ticks primarily live in forest habitats in forest leaf litter.
-They may also be found along the edges of forest, or in fields, under the shade of trees.
-When working or playing in lone star tick-habitats, wear light-colored clothing and tuck pants into socks and tuck shirts into pants.
+Avoiding the bites from ticks will prevent ehrlichiosis.
+Ticks primarily live in grassy, brushy, or wooded areas, or even on animals.
+When working or playing in tick-habitats, wear light-colored clothing and tuck pants into socks and tuck shirts into pants.
 Wear clothing, shoes and socks that have been treated with repellents (permethrin) for clothing.
 Apply other repellents (containing active ingredients such as DEET, Picaridin, oil of lemon eucalyptus, Bio-UD, or IR3535) to exposed skin, particularly to the legs at and below the knees and the arms at the elbows.

 How should a tick be removed?

 Remove attached ticks as soon as possible because ehrlichiosis transmission can occur once ticks have been attached for more than 24 hours.
 Use fine-tipped tweezers to grab the tick's head as close to the skin as possible and exert a steady pull until the tick lets go.
 Do not jerk or twist the tick out, or squeeze or rupture the tick's body when removing it.
+After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol or soap and water.
 The species identity of a tick will provide important clues as to what types of diseases it might carry, so you may want to save the tick for identification by placing it in a jar or plastic bag.
 The tick may be frozen or placed in alcohol to preserve it.

 Opens pdf to download